View from Mount Defiance, Pinnacles National Park

 Hike #1 (April 11, 2009)

-Studying Google Earth images, I located some less brushy routes, particularly at upper elevations, heading west from the South Wilderness Trail.
-My first attempt was April 11, ascending in a gully.
-But the gully was narrow, making getting around/through its brush difficult.
-After two hours I'd only gotten 3/4 mile (less than 0.4 mph!).
+Studying Google Earth, I saw some open routes at upper elevations but all lower sections up from the South Wilderness Trail looked brushy.
+So on April 11 went out to see for myself.
+Initially ascending in a narrow gully, getting around/through its brush was difficult and after two hours I'd only gotten 3/4 mile (0.4 mph!).
 And it wasn't very enjoyable.
-Somewhere my (cheap) binoculars went missing, torn off by brush, but I didn't have the time and energy to go back looking for them.
-I was considering abandoning the attempt, but decided first to check out the ridge above, where Google Earth had showed less brush.
+Somewhere my binoculars went missing, torn off by brush.
+So was thinking about aborting but first wanted to check out the ridge above, where Google Earth showed less brush.
 That ten minute climb made all the difference.
-I was now on a "Rocky Ridge" with sparser brush, much easier to push through.
-My travel speed doubled and an hour later I was on top, enjoying the view.
-Returning I continued down a ridge instead of taking my ascent gully - while less brushy than the gully, it was not very enjoyable.
+Now on a "Rocky Ridge" with sparser brush, my speed doubled and an hour later I was on top enjoying the view.
+For the return, instead of my ascent gully I continued down along a ridge - though less brushy than the ascent, there was enough brush to make it not very enjoyable.

 Hike #2 (April 14, 2009)

-Esperanza was also interested in Mount Defiance, so having had success I invited her along for my next exploration.
-Hoping to find a better lower route, we went up a different gully to "Rocky Ridge" and descended via a different ridgeline.
-But both were still too brushy to be enjoyable - I'd hoped to find something better.
-Still, a success came in "Brushy Gully", the thickest brush section of the route, since one of the routes we explored there was workable (after breaking through some branches) - so another piece of the puzzle was in place.
+Esperanza was interested in Mount Defiance, so I invited her along for my next exploration.
+Hoping for a better ascent, we ascended a different gully to "Rocky Ridge" and descended via a different ridgeline.
+But both were too brushy to be enjoyable, I'd hoped for something better.
+Still, we did have a success at "Brushy Gully" as after breaking branches between clear sections that segment was passable.
+So another piece of the puzzle was in place.

 Hike #3 (April 17, 2009)

-To experience Mount Defiance from a different aspect, my third trip was a loop hike - taking a longer approach to ascend Mount Defiance's steep side and descending via the now partially-known route.
-But after "Brushy Gully" this time I headed north and thereafter found easy going beneath oak trees to Frog Creek, just off the South Wilderness Trail.
-Eliminating failed searches and dead ends from the previous hikes, an enjoyable route had been found.
+To experience Mount Defiance from a different aspect, my third trip was a loop hike - approaching Mount Defiance from its steep western side, then descending via the now partially-known route.
+But this time after "Brushy Gully" I headed north and was gratified to find easy going beneath oak trees to Frog Creek, just off the South Wilderness Trail.
+So putting together best parts of the previous hikes, an enjoyable route had been found. smile

 Hiking the final route

-I led Sierra Club hikes up Mount Defiance in 2010 and 2011 and a Monterey Bay Area Hiking Group hike in 2011.
-Since then I've just gone up solo or with a few friends.
-I do try to get there twice a year, so as of this writing (December 2018) have been there 18 times.
-It's my favorite place in the Pinnacles, giving a grand view of the "High Peaks", the seldom-seen "Little Pinnacles", North and South Chalone Peaks, Frog Creek, a glimpse of Junipero Serra (aka Santa Lucia Peak, the highest in Monterey County) between the Chalone peaks, and a grand view over the surrounding hills, valleys, and plains.
-Note: the route start/end requires a short deviation from South Wilderness Trail into Frog Creek, where the entrance point is marked by a stone cairn at creek edge.
+I led Sierra Club hikes up Mount Defiance in 2010 and 2011, and a Monterey Bay Area Hiking Group hike in 2011.
+Since then I've just gone solo or with a few friends.
+I try to get there twice a year, and as of December 2018 have been there 18 times.
+It's my favorite place in the Pinnacles, giving a grand view of the "High Peaks", the seldom-seen "Little Pinnacles", North and South Chalone Peaks, Frog Creek, a glimpse of Junipero Serra (highest in Monterey County) between the Chalone peaks, and a grand view over the surrounding hills, valleys, and plains.

 Later variation